karimcarroum/Master-of-Research-Data-Science-and-eSports/README.md

     - Features: per-game performance statistics.

-An earlier project made by me for the subject Advanced Topics in Data Science, on Predicting Win Rates in Professional e-Sports via Supervised Learning can be found at:
+An earlier project made by me for the subject Advanced Topics in Data Science, on Predicting Win Rates in Professional e-Sports via Supervised Learning (LASSO, Random Forests and Bayesian Model Averaging) can be found at:

 https://drive.google.com/open?id=1MfxVr8IKhiUXCJ9hQJR1A3eIWSJpxzxE